-Observability analysis plays an important role in state estimation (Huang et al. 2010; Martinelli 2012; Hesch et al. 2013), especially when the system incorporates calibration parameters (Martinelli 2011; Li and Mourikis 2014; Yang et al. 2019, 2020b).
+Observability analysis plays an important role in state estimation [50, 51, 52], especially when the system incorporates calibration parameters [53, 25, 18, 19].
 We wish to identify whether these calibration parameters can be calibrated with visual and inertial measurements, and also identify degenerate motions, which might cause calibration to fail.
-In addition, observability properties can be leveraged for consistent estimator design (Huang 2012; Hesch et al. 2013; Wu et al. 2017a).
-Mirzaei and Roumeliotis (2008) performed the observability analysis for VINS with IMUcamera spatial calibration and showed that the spatial calibration is observable given fully excited motion of the IMU.
+In addition, observability properties can be leveraged for consistent estimator design [54, 52, 55].
+[20] performed the observability analysis for VINS with IMU-camera spatial calibration and showed that the spatial calibration is observable given fully excited motion of the IMU.
 They also found that that one-axis rotation is degenerate for the calibration of IMU-camera translation.
-Kelly and Sukhatme (2011) studied the IMU-camera selfcalibration and performed nonlinear observability analysis using Lie derivative to show that the rigid transformation between IMU-camera is observable given random motions.
-Guo and Roumeliotis (2013) simplified the proof and analytically showed that the spatial calibration between the IMU and RGBD camera is observable.
-Li and Mourikis (2014) analyzed the identifiability for IMU-camera temporal calibration given the measurements of a single IMU and a monocular camera and identified a degenerate motion that can cause the IMU-camera time offset to become unobservable.
-Jung et al. (2020) studied the observability of stereo VINS with IMU intrinsics also based on Lie derivative to build the observability matrix and showed that the IMU intrinsics (including scale correction and axis misalignment for gyroscope and accelerometer, respectively) is observable given fully exited motions.
-Tsao and Jan (2019) built the observability matrix for VINS using linearized system model and showed that the camera intrinsics (only including focal length and principal points in their work) is observable.
+[21] studied the IMU-camera self-calibration and performed nonlinear observability analysis using Lie derivative to show that the rigid transformation between IMU-camera is observable given random motions.
+[22] simplified the proof and analytically showed that the spatial calibration between the IMU and RGBD camera is observable.
+[25] analyzed the identifiability for IMU-camera temporal calibration given the measurements of a single IMU and a monocular camera and identified a degenerate motion that can cause the IMU-camera time offset to become unobservable.
+[42] studied the observability of stereo VINS with IMU intrinsics also based on Lie derivative to build the observability matrix and showed that the IMU intrinsics (including scale correction and axis misalignment for gyroscope and accelerometer, respectively) is observable given fully exited motions.
+[23] built the observability matrix for VINS using linearized system model and showed that the camera intrinsics (only including focal length and principal points in their work) is observable.
 However, none of the above mentioned works ever performed and verified the observability analysis with full-parameter calibration for VINS.

-In our previous work (Yang et al. 2019), we built the observability matrix for VINS using the linearized system with IMU-camera spatial-temporal calibration and showed that given fully excited motions all these calibration parameters are observable.
+In our previous work [18], we built the observability matrix for VINS using the linearized system with IMU-camera spatial-temporal calibration and showed that given fully excited motions all these calibration parameters are observable.
 We have also, for first time, identified four degenerate motions that can cause these calibration to become unobservable.
-In our recent work (Yang et al. 2020b), we performed observability analysis for monocular VINS with IMU intrinsic calibration (including scale and axis-misalignment for gyroscope and accelerometer, the rotation from gyroscope or accelerometer to IMU frame), and identified the degenerate motions for the IMU intrinsics.
-Building upon these prior works, in this work, we perform full-parameter calibration - including IMU intrinsics with gravity sensitivity, camera intrinsics and the IMU-camera spatial-temporal calibration with RS readout time - for VINS with a single IMU and a monocular RS camera.
+In our recent work [19], we performed observability analysis for monocular VINS with IMU intrinsic calibration (including scale and axis-misalignment for gyroscope and accelerometer, the rotation from gyroscope or accelerometer to IMU frame), and identified the degenerate motions for the IMU intrinsics.
+Building upon these prior works, in this work, we perform full-parameter calibration - including IMU intrinsics with g-sensitivity, camera intrinsics and the IMU-camera spatial-temporal calibration with RS readout time - for VINS with a single IMU and a monocular RS camera.
 Comprehensive observability analysis and degenerate motion identification are performed for these calibration parameters.
 Both simulations and real world experiments are also leveraged to verify our analysis.